 Winter Preparation

 Massachusetts winters are genuine — not Minnesota-extreme, but serious enough to require material preparation that residents of warmer states may not have experienced.
-Boston averages approximately 44 inches of snowfall annually, with significant year-to-year variation.
-The winters of 2015 and 2023 brought exceptional snowfall (Boston received 108 inches in the winter of 2014-15) that tested the city’s infrastructure; the winters of 2016 and 2020 were comparatively mild.
+Boston averages approximately 43 inches of snowfall annually at Logan Airport, with significant year-to-year variation.
+The winter of 2014-15 brought exceptional snowfall — Boston received a record 110.6 inches that season, smashing the prior all-time record of 107.6 inches from 1995-96 — that tested the city’s infrastructure; other winters have been comparatively mild.
 New residents should prepare for the full range.

 Winter driving in Massachusetts requires winter tires — not legally mandated but practically essential for safe driving in snow and ice conditions.
 Massachusetts roads are aggressively maintained during and after snowstorms (the state has extensive plowing and salting operations), but the window between storm start and road clearance requires a vehicle equipped for snowy conditions.
 All-wheel drive is common in the Massachusetts market but does not substitute for winter tires on ice.
 Snow removal is the responsibility of property owners and tenants — in Boston, failure to clear sidewalks within a specified time after snowfall carries fines, and the “space saver” tradition (residents who have shoveled out a parking space mark it with a lawn chair or cone to reserve it for their vehicle) is a deeply ingrained local custom that generates significant neighborly tension.